-Annie is also a part of Motley Rice’s team of attorneys that represents dozens of states, cities, towns, counties and townships in the National Prescription Opiate Multidistrict Litigation against opioid manufacturers and distributors for alleged deceptive marketing and other business practices that contributed to the opioid crisis.
+She is a part of Motley Rice’s team of attorneys that represents dozens of cities, towns, counties and townships in the National Prescription Opiate MDL against opioid manufacturers, distributors and pharmacies for alleged deceptive marketing, fraudulent distribution and other business practices that contributed to the opioid crisis.
 Additionally, she represents several municipalities in litigation against multiple large telecommunications companies for alleged under-billing and under-remittance of 911 fees those municipalities depend upon to fund their emergency systems.

 Prior to joining Motley Rice, Annie interned with the North Carolina Department of Justice in the Health and Human Services Division where she drafted criminal briefs for the N.C.
 Court of Appeals and N.C.
 Supreme Court, and assisted the president of the American Association of Public Welfare Attorneys.
 She also interned with the EMILY’s List Political Opportunity Program and has worked as a voir dire consultant.